๐Ÿ”ทHonors Geometry

 Measuring Distance and Location

 These foundational formulas help you quantify position and length on the coordinate plane.
-The distance formula is essentially the Pythagorean theorem in disguise, treating the horizontal and vertical distances as legs of a right triangle.
+The distance formula is the Pythagorean theorem applied to the coordinate plane, treating the horizontal and vertical distances between two points as legs of a right triangle.

 Distance Formula